 6:00 to 7:00 p.m. | cocktails and hors d’oeuvres

 Corporate Sponsors, GFAA Benefactors ($1,000 +) and Young Visionaries ($500+) will also receive invitations to the private Benefactor Breakfast on Wednesday March 13, hosted by Leila Heller at her new gallery on 17 East 76th Street

 The celebratory event is hosted by the American Alliance of Museum’s Dean Phelus, GFAA Judge, as well as the GFAA Advisory Board – and chaired by Founder and President, Judy Holm.
-The master of ceremonies is Peter Trippi, member of the GFAA Executive Committee, and Judge Emeritus.
+The Master of Ceremonies is Peter Trippi, member of the GFAA Executive Committee, and Judge Emeritus.
 Trippi is editor-in-chief of Fine Art Connoisseur magazine.